Home

 Many of you won’t bother trying to watch for rising soil temperatures.
 We all have too much to keep track of without worrying about crabgrass birthdays!

-Here is a valuable tip on when to apply crabgrass preventer.
-Watch for weeds sprouting along the edges of concrete.
-Next to sidewalks, patios, brick edging, and driveways, the temperature will rise more quickly.
-These materials absorb heat from the sun and transfer it to the soil adjacent to them.
+EYES DOWN: Watch for weeds sprouting along the edges of concrete.
+The soil temperature will rise more quickly next to sidewalks, patios, brick edging, and driveways, These materials absorb heat from the sun and transfer it to the soil adjacent to them.

-Crabgrass seeds frequently get lodged in these edge areas, and they are often the earliest of the weeds to sprout.
-Watch for these bright green seedlings.
-When you see them, you have entered the season.
+Crabgrass seeds frequently get lodged in these border areas, and they are often the earliest of the weeds to sprout.
+When you see these bright green seedlings, you have entered the season.
 Now is your best time for complete control of crabgrass using preemergents.

 To The Starting Blocks…